stelltec/aerlytix-website-v2/src/company/news/stratos-launches-abs-portal-choosing-aerlytix-as-platform.md

 articleImgAlt: 'Image of Aerlytix new brand'
 ---

-**Dublin, Ireland – November 27, 2023:** Asset managerand servicer Stratos has launched an innovative reporting system for its asset-back securitisation (ABS) Jol-Air 2019.
+**Dublin, Ireland – November 27, 2023:** Asset manager and servicer Stratos has launched an innovative reporting system for its asset-back securitisation (ABS) Jol-Air 2019.

 The enhanced reporting portal features information per aircraft MSN on lease rate ranges, maintenance status, forward maintenance projections,and estimated-end of-lease compensation payments for investors.